How to List Volunteer Experience on a Resume

 • Led a team of 15 volunteers in organizing a charity event that raised $10,000 for local community programs.

-• Coordinated logistics, including venue booking, vendor management and promotion, attracting over 300 attendees.
+• Coordinated logistics, including venue booking, vendor management, and promotion, attracting over 300 attendees.

 • Designed marketing materials and promoted the event through social media, increasing awareness by 20%.

-How to Put Volunteer Experience on a Resume
+Examples of Volunteer Work on a Resume

 Tips for Listing Volunteer Experience on a Resume

-• Focus on relevant skills: Highlight the technical skills and achievements from your volunteer experience that align with the position you're applying for.
+• Focus on relevant skills.
+Highlight the technical skills and achievements from your volunteer experience that align with the position you’re applying for.
 Tailoring your resume to the job description ensures your volunteer work adds value.

-• Quantify your impact: Whenever possible, include numbers to showcase the impact of your work.
-For example, "Raised $15,000 in donations" or "Managed a team of 10 volunteers."
+• Quantify your impact.
+Whenever possible, include numbers to showcase the impact of your work.
+For example, “Raised $15,000 in donations” or “Managed a team of 10 volunteers.”
 Quantifiable results make your contributions stand out.

-• Highlight leadership and initiative: If you held leadership roles or took the initiative to start projects, make sure to mention that.
-Employers value strong leadership skills, teamwork and problem-solving, even in a volunteer setting.
+• Highlight leadership and initiative.
+If you held leadership roles or took the initiative to start projects, make sure to mention that.
+Employers value strong leadership skills, teamwork, and problem-solving, even in a volunteer setting.

-• Use action verbs: Start your bullet points with strong action verbs like "Organized," "Managed," and "Coordinated."
+• Use action verbs.
+Start your bullet points with strong action verbs like “Organized,” “Managed,” and “Coordinated.”
 Succinct and action-oriented language conveys your impact in your volunteer roles.

 Key Takeaways

-2. You can list volunteer roles in the work experience section of your resume or in a separate section dedicated to volunteer experience.
+3. You can list volunteer roles in the work experience section of your resume or in a separate section dedicated to volunteer experience.

 How do you describe volunteer experience on a resume?